-Tip: Click the Help icon in the lower left corner of the dialog box for more information about malware.
+Tip: Click the Help icon in the lower left corner of the alert message for more information about malware.

 Blocking web plug-ins

-If you have multiple user accounts on your Mac, the user account that downloaded the file is the only user account that can remove the quarantine attribute to the file.
-All other user accounts can open the quarantine file, but they will be presented with an alert asking "Are you sure you want to open it?" every time they open the file.
+If you have multiple user accounts on your Mac, the user account that downloaded the file is the only user account that can remove the quarantine attribute on a file.
+All other user accounts can open a quarantined file, but they are still presented with an alert asking "Are you sure you want to open it?" every time they open the file.

 Advanced users only